 Advertising professionals always meet deadlines.
-The jobs depend on it.
+Your job depends on it.
 Assignments are due in class.

 Original Work:

 Originality is the hallmark of the advertising industry.
 Anyone caught plagiarizing or borrowing past or current content will receive a grade of "F" for the assignment.
 Consult the School of Communication Statement on Academic Integrity (attached) for more information.